Easy Ways to Get a Smarter Kitchen

 Today's tech-driven kitchens do more than make cooking easier; they've become state-of-the-art hubs for the home.
 And it's not the stylish cabinetry, flooring, countertops, or paint colors that are responsible for the transformation.
 The products that claim most of the credit are those connected to electricity or run by batteries that can claim most of the credit.
 As you plan your renovation or brand-new kitchen, pay attention to these top smart features.

 Touch-activated faucets release their water flow when you touch the spout or handle with your wrist or forearm.
 (Bye-bye fingerprints!)
-Some taps include an LED light that changes color to let you know the water’s temperature or indicate when a battery needs to be replaced.
-One clever model—the Beale MeasureFill Touch Kitchen Faucet—delivers a set volume of water—from 1/2 cup to 5 cups—on demand—just by turning and tapping the selection dial.
+Some taps include an LED light that changes color to let you know the water's temperature or indicate when a battery needs to be replaced.
+One clever model, the American Standard Beale MeasureFill faucet, delivers a set volume of water (from 1/2 cup to 5 cups) on demand just by turning and tapping the selection dial.

 Wireless task lights illuminate work zones without relying on unattractive power cords.
 Some systems are easy to install with a self-adhesive base or screws, making them perfect for mounting under kitchen cabinets.
 Keep an eye for those that turn off automatically after 30 minutes, which helps extend battery life.
 Battery-powered pendant lights and wall sconces let you put the light where you need it without worrying about hiring an electrician.

 Battery-operated kitchen utensils simplify repetitive tasks.
-Look for whisks, salt and pepper grinders, handheld milk frothers (for making cappuccino), egg beaters, blenders, food choppers, digital food scales, and kitchen timers.
+Look for automated versions of tools like whisks, salt and pepper grinders, handheld milk frothers (for making cappuccinos), egg beaters, blenders, food choppers, digital food scales, and kitchen timers.
 Not being tied to an electrical outlet and cord frees you—or your sous chef—to handle select food prep chores anywhere you like.

 Refrigerators have come a long way from simply keeping food cold to serving as personalized digital tools for the household.
 Built-in TV screens are old news (although they are getting bigger).
 Today's up-to-date refrigerators incorporate streaming services, virtual voice assistants, and Wi-Fi connections to look up recipes, display photos, or timer functions.
 Detachable screens make recipes portable while cooking.
 Grocery shopping is easier when you can check your fridge's contents remotely via a mobile app.